The Medium Is the Mirage

 Good day, lost soul.

-At the center of this steaming spectacle stands none other than MissBliss™, a self-anointed prophetess of the prosperity gospel, Medium edition.
+A self-anointed prophetess of the prosperity gospel, Medium edition.

 "If You're Still Broke, I Promise You, If You Follow This, You'll Make $5,000 Per Month."